convince-project/smc_ros_gazebo_plugins/README.md

 Each trace that is generated during the experiments is exported as an own CSV file.
 It can be found in the container's `/tmp` folder, and can be inspected either with a normal text editor, or by plotting tools as `plotjuggler` (recommended).

-To open a trace using plotjuggler, you can use the following command (assuming the traces are generated in the `basic_controller_2025-10-01-07-14-35` folder):
+To open a trace using plotjuggler, you can use the following command (assuming the traces are generated in the `basic_controller_2025-10-01-07-14-35` folder, and one trace is called `trace_47_000005_not_verified.csv`):

 ```bash
 cd /tmp/basic_controller_2025-10-01-07-14-35